NorthCoastChurch/IT-Policy/Policy-1-Acceptable-Use-Of-Information-Systems.md

 North Coast Church’s IT Department reserves the right to remove any non-business related software or files from any system.

-Examples of non-business related software or files include, but are not limited to; games, personal email, personal files (music, image, document or other), and unapproved software applications.
+Examples of non-business related software or files include but are not limited to: games, personal email, personal files (music, image, document or other), and unapproved software applications.

 **Security and Sensitive Information**